hatfieldlibrary/oai-provider-service/README.md

 * You can specify the location of your external credential files using `.env`.
 Note that there are two `.env` files: one in the root directory for development, and a second in `./production`.
 The second file will be used for the compiled application.
 See next section.

-#### Server Configuration

-You may require additional Express server configuration (e.g.: port number).
-You can make changes in code, but once again you might consider an external configuration file for convenience and security.
-See `./server/host-config.ts` for a peek at how we do it.
-The location of your host configuration file can also be set in `.env` for both development and production.

 ## Run in *production* mode: